Essential in that every #WCW you’ve ever posted is wearing one and you should, too.

 Not only do we hold her fully accountable for our daydreams of lash-grazing bangs and bags named after us, but Birkin is one of the many reasons we’re obsessed with the nubby-knit turtleneck.
 We’ve yet to find something it can’t be paired with, and it has that seamless, effortless look—like you pulled it out of the archives without a second thought.
 Wear it with the aforementioned eponymous tote and a whole lot of bottom-lash mascara.

 Snapped at many a gallery opening in her signature top, Chung does the dressed-up turtleneck really, really well.
 Whether it’s tucked into a leather mini or under an A-line dress, the high neck manages to further elongate her already gazelle-like proportions.
 Some people.

 We’ve pinned and mood-boarded the shot more than we care to admit.
-You know the one—Daria’s in oversized black cashmere, turtleneck pulled up over her chin, hair tucked in in that oh-so-effortless way we’ve tried to emulate, like, most mornings.
+You know the one—Daria in an oversized black cashmere turtleneck pulled up over her chin, hair tucked in in that oh-so-effortless way we’ve tried to emulate, like, most mornings.
 But girl is also an off-duty turtleneck devotee, layered under a motorcycle jacket with ankle boots and a wool fedora.
 Just easy, ya know?

 The Kardashi-klan epitomizes the 2015 turtleneck: second-skin tight and pulled up to just under the jawline—projecting all the focus onto bold lips, face-framing layers, and cheeks kontoured just so.
 The Kim K way is to keep your ’neck on the sheer side with a black bra peeking out from underneath.
 What, you didn’t think she’d go full Sprocket, did you?